MicrosoftDocs/cpp-docs/docs/standard-library/output-file-stream-member-functions.md

    // When ofile goes out of scope it is destroyed.
    ```

-## The put
+## The `put` function

-The **put** function writes one character to the output stream.
+The `put` function writes one character to the output stream.
 The following two statements are the same by default, but the second is affected by the stream's format arguments:

 ```cpp
 cout.put('A');